-- limited English proficiency, or - if the student does not meet the criteria for one of the eligibility categories set out in the District's Child Find Duty Operating Procedure.
+• if the student does not meet the criteria for one of the eligibility categories set out in Section 1.2: CHILD FIND.

 Within 30 calendar days of the completion of the student's full initial and individual evaluation report, the student's ARD committee will meet to determine whether the student is eligible for special education and related services and, if the student is determined to be eligible, the ARD committee shall develop the student's individualized education program (IEP).
 However, if the 30th calendar day falls during the summer and school is not in session, the ARD committee may wait until the first day of the following school year to finalize any decision regarding the student's initial eligibility, IEP and/or educational placement, unless the student's initial evaluation indicates that he or she will need extended school year services during the intervening summer.